qdrant/qdrant-client/docs/source/index.rst

 ..
-Quaterion documentation master file, created by sphinx-quickstart on Thu Feb 17 16:24:11 2022.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Python Qdrant client library